 Therefore, in the dynamic case with finite bucket sizes, element x_1 is in the overflow list, even though its corresponding bucket j is empty.
 This could never happen in the static case (elements are stored in the overflow list only after their corresponding buckets are full, and full buckets cannot become empty).
-It could also never happen in the dynamic case with infinite buckets (there is no overflow list).
+It also could never happen in the dynamic case with infinite buckets (there is no overflow list).

-1.4.
-Our Contributions
+C. Our Contributions